 Materials

-Operations and passenger activity at a large airport like MSP generate a significant volume of waste that must be managed properly.
+Operations and passenger activity at a large airport like Minneapolis-St. Paul International Airport (MSP) generates a significant volume of waste that must be managed properly.
 Strategies that reduce the production of waste, promote material reuse, and support recycling and composting are critical components of proper waste management by the MAC.

 Reduce

 To reduce food waste, MSP concessionaires have partnered with Loaves and Fishes, a Minneapolis-based non-profit that serves free meals across 12 Minnesota counties.
-Ready-to-eat items that are about to expire are picked up from MSP and either re-purposed and served in meal programs to benefit people in need or distributed as-is at urban locations in the Twin Cities through Loaves and Fishes’ street outreach.
-Through 2020, MSP restaurants have provided 130,566 pounds of food to the program.
+Ready-to-eat items that are about to expire are picked up from MSP and either repurposed and served in meal programs to benefit people in need or distributed as-is at urban locations in the Twin Cities through Loaves and Fishes’ street outreach.

 Reuse